xjh22222228/egg-mailer/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8088
+# serve with hot reload at localhost:8888
-npm run dev
+npm start

 # build for production with minification
 npm run build